cloudscribe/cloudscribe/notes/DateTime.md

 # Date/Time picker implementations

-notes here are mostly out of date from back when I was doing early prototyping in MVC 5

 Will be nice when all browsers support their own date time pickers for html 5 (I think only Opera has it).